 The Hotel

 Disney Santa Fe pays colourful homage to Route 66, the American Southwest, and Cars.
-It offers Cars-themed rooms, a shop, Indoor Play Area, character meet and greets, luggage storage service, Starbucks, a restaurant, and a bar.
+It offers Cars-themed rooms, a shop, an Indoor Play Area, character meet and greets, luggage storage service, Starbucks, a restaurant, and a bar.
 The outside of the hotel has a massive Cars billboard which you can see when entering the resort.

 I also enjoyed the paths that had painted road markings on them.
 Entering the buildings you'll be presented with a blue and orange hallway.
 I actually quite like the hallway design, they're fun and clean.